VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Abstract

 \section{Abstract}

-Recent data protection regulations (such as GDPR and CCPA) grant consumers various rights, including the right to \emph{access}, \emph{modify} or \emph{delete} any personal information collected about them (and retained) by a service provider.
-To exercise these rights, one must submit a \emph{verifiable consumer request} proving that collected data indeed pertains to them.
-This action is relatively straightforward for consumers with active accounts with a service provider at the time of data collection, since they can use standard (e.g., password-based) means of authentication to validate their requests.
+Recent data protection regulations (notably, GDPR and CCPA) grant consumers various rights, including the right to \emph{access}, \emph{modify} or \emph{delete} any personal information collected about them (and retained) by a service provider.
+To exercise these rights, one must submit a \emph{verifiable consumer request} proving that the collected data indeed pertains to them.
+This action is straightforward for consumers with active accounts with a service provider at the time of data collection, since they can use standard (e.g., password-based) means of authentication to validate their requests.
 However, a major conundrum arises from the need to support consumers \emph{without accounts} to exercise their rights.
-To this end, some service providers began requiring these {\em accountless} consumers to reveal and prove their identities (e.g., using government-issued documents, utility bills or credit card numbers) as part of issuing a verifiable consumer request.
-While understandable as a short-term cure, this approach is, at the same time, cumbersome and expensive for service providers as well as very privacy-invasive for consumers.
+To this end, some service providers began requiring such {\em accountless} consumers to reveal and prove their identities (e.g., using government-issued documents, utility bills, or credit card numbers) as part of issuing a verifiable consumer request.
+While understandable and reasonable as a short-term fix, this approach is cumbersome and expensive for service providers as well as privacy-invasive for consumers.

 Consequently, there is a strong need to provide better means of authenticating requests from accountless consumers.
-To achieve this, we propose \sys, a privacy-preserving and scalable framework for producing \emph{proofs of data ownership}, which can be used as a basis for verifiable consumer requests.
-Building upon existing web techniques and features (e.g., cookies), \sys allows accountless consumers to interact with service providers, and later prove -- in a privacy-preserving manner -- that they are the same person, with minimal requirements for both parties.
-We design and implement \sys with the emphasis on security/privacy, deployability and usability.
-We also thoroughly assess its practicality via extensive experiments.
+To achieve this, we propose \sys, a privacy-preserving and scalable framework for producing \emph{proofs of data ownership}, which form a basis for verifiable consumer requests.
+Building upon existing web techniques and features, \sys allows accountless consumers to interact with service providers, and later prove that they are the same person in a privacy-preserving manner, while requiring minimal changes for both parties.
+We design and implement \sys with emphasis on security/privacy, deployability, and usability.
+We also assess its practicality via extensive experiments.